crp2a/Al2O3_AnalysisApp/README.md

 ### Requirements

-This app needs the R package 'Luminescence' in version 0.9.0 or newer.
+This app needs the R package ['Luminescence'](https://CRAN.R-project.org/package=Luminescence) in version 0.9.0 or newer.
+Developement versions of the package 'Luminescence' are also available via [GitHub](https://github.com/R-Lum/Luminescence).

 ### Installation